ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Tbe number of languages spoken in the
-world smounts to 3000 -587 in Europe, 896
-in Ait, 276 in Africa, and 1,266 in America.
-The inhabitants of tho globe profess more
-than 1000 different religions.
-Tho number
-of men is about equal to that of woraon.—
 Life’s average is 28 years.
 Ono-quirter die
 previous to the age of seven years; one-half
 reaching 17 ; and tboso who pass this age en­